-Joanne Weis, Secretary, Retired, Social Worker
+Joanne Weis, Secretary, Artist, Social Worker

-Carl Herde, Treasurer, Ky Hospital Associcaiton
+Carl Herde, Treasurer, Kentucky Hospital Association

-Betty J. Adkins, Mayor's Office Of Resiliency
+Betty J. Adkins, Mayor’s Office of Resiliency

 Julie Boatright, Humana

-Sr. Janet Marie Peterworth, President, Ursuline Sisters
+Sr. Janet Marie Peterworth, Past- President, Ursuline Sisters

-Donna Trabue, Volunteers Of America
+Donna Trabue, Volunteers of America, Mid-States

 Chuck Anderson, MD, Medical Director, Baptist Health